How open banking and robo advice are changing our relationship with money

 Data protection and ‘RegTech’

-In May 2018 general data protection regulation (GDPR) comes into force which will force the banks to adopt processes around the handling and managing of hugely sensitive customer data in-line with new regulations; it is not a simple proposition and in most cases will require significant investment.
+In May 2018 general data protection regulation (GDPR) came into being, forcing banks to adopt processes around the handling and managing of hugely sensitive customer data in-line with new regulations; it is not a simple proposition and required significant and ongoing investment.

-Asset management giant UBS launched its SmartWealth service in March and retail bank Natwest launched a robo-advice service of its own in November targeting 5m clients with automated investments starting at just £500.
+Retail bank Natwest launched a robo-advice service in November 2017 targeting 5m clients with automated investments starting at just £500.

 Inevitably more established banks will enter this market to democratise investing for their customers, and a number have participated in the FCA’s regulatory sandbox, established to encourage the digital investment management sector.